 Modern data architectures promise the ability to enable access to more and different types of data to an increasing number of data consumers within an organization.
 Without proper governance, enabled by a strong foundation of metadata, these architectures often show initial promise, but ultimately fail to deliver.

-Metadata provides this same type of visibility into today’s data rich environment.
-Data is moving in and out of companies, as well as within companies.
+Metadata provides this same type of visibility into today’s data-rich environment.
+Data is moving into, out of, and within companies.
 Tracking data changes and detecting any process that causes problems when you are doing data analysis is hard if you don’t have information about the data and the data movement process.
 Today, even the change of a single column in a source table can impact hundreds of reports that use that data—making it extremely important to know beforehand which columns will be affected.

-Metadata provides information about each dataset, like size, the schema of a database, format, last modified time, access control lists,usage, etc. The use of metadata enables the management of a scalable data lake platform and architecture, as well as data governance.
+Metadata is data about each dataset, like size, the schema of a database, format, last modified time, access control lists, usage, etc. The use of metadata enables the management of a scalable data lake platform and architecture, as well as data governance.
 Metadata is commonly stored in a central catalog to provide users with information on the available datasets.

 Metadata can be classified into three groups:

-- Technical metadata captures the form and structure of each dataset, such as the size and structure of the schema or type of data (text, images, JSON, Avro, etc.).
+This type captures the form and structure of each dataset, such as the size and structure of the schema or type of data (text, images, JSON, Avro, etc.).
 The structure of the schema includes the names of fields, their data types, their lengths, whether they can be empty, and so on.
 Structure is commonly provided by a relational database or the heading in a spreadsheet, but may also be added during ingestion and data preparation.
-There are some basic technical metadata that can be obtained directly from the datasets (i.e., size), but other metadata types are derived.
+There is some basic technical metadata that can be obtained directly from the datasets (i.e., size), but other metadata types are derived.

-- Business metadata captures what the data means to the end user to make data fields easier to find and understand, for example, business names, descriptions, tags, quality, and masking rules.
+Finally, business metadata captures what the data means to the end-user to make data fields easier to find and understand, for example, business names, descriptions, tags, quality, and masking rules.
 These tie into the business attributes definition so that everyone is consistently interpreting the same data by a set of rules and concepts that is defined by the business users.
 A business glossary is a central location that provides a business description for each data element through the use of metadata information.Metadata information can be obtained in different ways.
-Sometimes it is encoded within the datasets, other times it can be inferred by reading the content of the datasets; or the information can be spread across log files that are written by the processes that access these datasets.
+Sometimes it is encoded within the datasets, other times it can be inferred by reading the content of the datasets, or the information can be spread across log files that are written by the processes that access these datasets.